Russman12/go-force/pkg/bulkv2/docs/QueryApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDeleteJobRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteQueryJobRequest struct via the builder pattern

 Name | Type | Description  | Notes